davs3275/sbs/med/collier.md

 4.32 To begin somewhere, consider how the world went in Vespasian's time ; consider this, I say, and you will find mankind just at the same pass they are
-now: some marrying and some concerned in educa- tion, some sick and some dying, some fighting and some feasting, some drudging at the plough and some upon the exchange; some too affable and some overgrown with conceit ; one full of jealousy and the other of knavery.
+now: some marrying and some concerned in education, some sick and some dying, some fighting and some feasting, some drudging at the plough and some upon the exchange; some too affable and some overgrown with conceit ; one full of jealousy and the other of knavery.
 Here you might find a group wishing for the leath of their friends, and there a seditious club complaining of the times.
-Some were lovers and some misers, some grasped at the consul- ship and some at the sceptre.
+Some were lovers and some misers, some grasped at the consulship and some at the sceptre.
 Well ! all is over with that generation long since.
 Come forward then to the reign of Trajan.
 Now here you will find the same thing, but they are all gone too.
 Go on with the contemplation, and carry it to other times and countries, and here you will see abundance of people very busy with their projects, who are quickly resolved into their elements.
-More particularly re- collect those within your own memory, who have been hurried on in these vain pursuits; how they have overlooked the dignity of their nature, and neglected to hold fast to that, and be satisfied with it.
+More particularly recollect those within your own memory, who have been hurried on in these vain pursuits; how they have overlooked the dignity of their nature, and neglected to hold fast to that, and be satisfied with it.
 And here you must remember to proportion your concern to the weight and importance of each action.
-Thus, if you refrain from trifling, you may part with amuse- ments without regret.
+Thus, if you refrain from trifling, you may part with amusements without regret.

 ---
 4.33 Those words which were formerly current are